The day after Christmas: A quiet, stay in our pajamas kind of day. A day to reflect, to rest, to bask in God’s goodness. One I always look forward to.

 And look, another family tradition in the making:

-We were blessed to overwhelming with all the smiling faces, the many thanks, the kind words from strangers, and the number of people who stopped to drop money in the red kettle.
+We were blessed to overwhelming with all the smiling faces, the many thanks, the kind words from strangers, and the number of people who paused to drop money in the red kettle.
 A guy even emptied his pocket.

 Last minute ideas.
 Pardon me, I seem to thrive on those.
 I was revisiting Ann Voskamp’s Jesse Tree devotional, and as I was reading, I thought, I’d like to change things up a bit for the family this year.
 Still wanting to keep it simple, yet I yearn to personalize the “unwrapping His love in the world” part, and the phrase random act of kindness keeps popping up in my head.